oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

 * Add a checkpoint table and the heartbeat tables to the East database

 ## Task 1: Add DB Connection to East database

+### About DB Connections

+DB Connections allow you to create and manage the login credentials needed to connect to your databases and manage Checkpoint tables, supplemental logging (TRANDATA), and Heartbeat tables.

 1. In your VNC environment, select the **Admin Service Sign In** tab.
 Enter **oggadmin** for Username, enter **x** for Password, and click **Sign In**.